-On occasion, programmes may be withdrawn for strategic reasons such as lack of recruitment or because of changes in the subject discipline which render a specific programme unavailable.
+Withdrawal for programmes, where possible must be submitted before advertisement of the relevant academic year starts.
 Withdrawal of programmes must be approved by the Assistant Vice-Principal (Dean of Learning & Teaching) and must be checked by Registry and Admissions to ensure that no student has already been matriculated or accepted a place into that programme for the forthcoming academic year.
 In normal circumstances, a programme must be supported for every student who has matriculated or accepted a place into that programme.